This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed

 Placental complications are sometimes an unfortunate part of pregnancy and childbirth.
 Although in most instances, physicians can detect the issues early and correct the problems, there are other times in which placental problems are so severe that they can cause severe medical issues for infants, including cerebral palsy.

 Placenta previa is a medical issue that arises when the placenta lies low in the uterus covering either all or part of the cervix during pregnancy.
 The placenta may separate from the uterine walls as the cervix begins to dilate(open) during labor.
-This may result in bleeding from the placenta.
+This can result in bleeding from the placenta.
 It can be an extremely serious medical condition because the infant may be restricted from receiving the proper blood flow.

 Symptoms of placenta previa include: